top of page

 You need someone who can:

-Track royalties, teaching fees, grants, etc. separately
+• Track royalties, teaching fees, grants, etc., separately.

-Know which expenses are allowable for each income type (e.g. studio costs, travel, gear)
+• Know which expenses are allowable for each income type (e.g., studio costs, travel, gear).

 • Do they offer ongoing cash flow and financial management?

-Because creative incomes swing, good accountants will:
+Because creative incomes can fluctuate, good accountants will:

-Help with cash flow forecasts
+• Help with cash flow forecasts.

-Suggest how to build reserves for quiet months
+• Suggest how to build reserves for quiet months.

 Important Considerations (Red Flags to Watch Out For)

-When interviewing or reviewing potential accountants:
+When interviewing or reviewing potential accountants, keep an eye out for:

 Why a Specialist Accountant Adds Value

-Maximal relief claims and fewer missed opportunities
+• Maximised relief claims and fewer missed opportunities.

-Help cleaning up your finances if you need to apply for funding, grants, or certifications
+• Help cleaning up your finances if you need to apply for funding, grants, or certifications.

-Support managing international income or royalties (if you work overseas or with foreign clients)
+• Support managing international income or royalties if you work overseas or with foreign clients.

 Practical Steps to Choosing the Right Accountant in London & South East

-Here’s what you can do to make the decision easier:
+Here’s how to make the decision easier:

-Ask around your network.
+1. Ask around your network.
 Fellow creatives can point you to accountants who “get it.”

-Check reviews & references.
+2. Check reviews & references.
 Look for feedback from other creatives.

-Meet (even virtually).
+4. Meet (even virtually).
 Use a consultation to see how they communicate and whether you feel understood.

 Conclusion